 - 3. Schedule D of this report outlines the full set of actuarial assumptions and methods used to prepare the current valuation.
 Effective with the June 30, 2017 valuation, the assumed rate of return will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, as long as the actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation.
 The assumed rate of return may not decrease below 7.00% net of investment expenses.
-Since the actual rate of return for the year ending June 30, 2018 was greater than 7.40%, the assumed rate of return used in the current valuation was decreased from 7.40% to 7.30%.
+Since the actual rate of return for the year ending in June 30, 2019 was less than 7.30%, the assumed rate of return used in the current valuation remained at 7.30%.
 The Board Funding Policy is shown in Schedule F. - 4.
 The entry age actuarial cost method was used to prepare the valuation.
-Schedule E contains a brief description of this method. - 5.
-Comments on the valuation results as of June 30, 2018 are given in Section IV and further discussion of the contributions is set out in Section V. - We have prepared the Solvency Test and the Schedule of Retirants Added to and Removed from Rolls for the System's Comprehensive Annual Financial Report.
+Schedule E contains a brief description of this method. - Comments on the valuation results as of June 30, 2019 are given in Section IV and further discussion of the contributions is set out in Section V. - 6.
+We have prepared the Solvency Test and the Schedule of Retirants Added to and Removed from Rolls for the System's Comprehensive Annual Financial Report.
 These tables are shown in Schedule J. - 7.
 The funded ratio shown in the Summary of Principal Results is the ratio of the actuarial value of assets to the accrued liability and would be different if based on fair value of assets.
 The funded ratio is an indication of progress in funding the promised benefits.
 This funded ratio does not have any relationship to measuring sufficiency if the plan had to settle its liabilities.